jcgregorio/blog/content/news/2024/04/device-testing/index.md

 ![Batches of different types of DUTs in a lab/colo.](./lab.excalidraw.png)

-Where the `type` could be an OS difference, or a board revision, or an entirely different class of device.
+Where the `type` could be an OS difference, a board revision, or an entirely different class of device.